Anna Shea Counselling (Masters' Degree in Counselling, MBACP Registered)

 Supervision, and also organisational consultancy.
 Currently working organisationally with A Life Explored (Care) Ltd. in Fife, and with Angus Council.

 My fees are £50 per session (for face-to-face sessions.
 Fees for online/international work on request).
 Each session lasts for 50 minutes.

 I see clients on weekdays and evenings, between 9:30am and 9:00pm, working both in person and online.

 I am based just outside of Laurencekirk, just off the A90 (a 10 minute walk from the village, or a couple of minutes by car).
 My practice can be reached in a 15 minute drive from Stonehaven, 30 minutes from Aberdeen (traffic permitting!), or about 45 minutes from Dundee.There is off-street parking at the door.

-I also offer counselling by Skype to clients based both locally and internationally.
+I also offer counselling online to clients living in the UK and overseas.